Carlo Lotti: River basin planning

 The complete basin planning requires the participation of experts from several sectors: hydrology, hydraulics, agriculture, economy, engineering and others.
-A mathematical is capable of handling all factors together.
+A mathematician is capable of handling all factors together.
 The methodology was developed at the Harvard University.
 Important project derived from the collaboration between Lotti and the Harvard group for optimal use of water resources.

 A first project concerned the Sava river, tributary to the Danube.
 The UNDP project was assigned jointly to Lotti and Hydroject of Prague.
 The model selected 32 reservoirs out of the 57 examined.

 The first application of the method within Italy was the Tiber project, under the direction of IRSA.

 After the disastrous flood in 1966, that severely damaged the historical center of town, it was imperative to examine the possible solution for flood protection.
 The complexity of the project led to the application of a mathematical model.
 The result of the model indicates the optimal set of works needed for the use of the waters.

 The Emilia Region contains several tributaries to the Po river.
 A complex network of artificial canals connects these rivers.
 The projects analyzes the resources and the demand for different uses.
 The company Idroser of the Emilia Region participated in the project and was entrusted for the implementation.

 The Plan for the Waters of the Sardinia region analyzed all the aspects of the current and potential future uses of the waters.
 In a first phase data were collected on hydrology and potential water demand.
 In the next phase the existing and possible future works were studied.
 The third phase applied the data to a mathematical model for the selection of the optimal solution that can satisfy the future demand and provide protection against flood hazard.

 Lotti created a research institute, Hydrocontrol, specializing on water resources.
 The institute trained thirty young researchers.

 The quality of the waters of the Piracicaba basin in Brazil was studied with a mathematical model.
 The result indicates the degree of treatment necessary.